-Having agreed to pick them up from the Bus Station it soon became apparent that, although we had a photograph of them, we didn’t have any other contact information.
-This resulted in me sitting in the car outside the Bus Station, as there’s never anywhere to park at these places, whilst Helen approached a likely looking couple wandering around outside.
-It turned out the likely looking couple were actually very unlikely to be a couple of Argentinian tourists and looked at her as if she were some kind of mad stalker when she enquired as to the purpose of their arrival in Stoke on Trent.
+Having agreed to pick them up from the Bus Station, it soon became apparent that, although we had a photograph of them, we didn’t have any other contact information.
+This resulted in me sitting in the car outside the Bus Station, as there’s never anywhere to park at these places, whilst Helen approached a likely-looking couple wandering around outside.
+It turned out the likely-looking couple were actually very unlikely to be a couple of Argentinian tourists and looked at her as if she were some kind of mad stalker when she enquired as to the purpose of their arrival in Stoke on Trent.

 Having eventually established their bus hadn’t even arrived yet, we sat around pensively scanning the crowds for Argentinian-looking couples.
 It’s probably just as well I’d never considered a career in the CID, as I was really bored of staring at faces after only 10 minutes.
-Clearly, staking out suspects is a lot more difficult than it appears on the tele.
+Clearly, staking out suspects is a lot more difficult than it appears on TV.

-We did that strange staring at each other thing, trying to read each other’s minds for a few milliseconds, before deciding it was safe to assume we were indeed the people we’d each been searching for.
+We did that strange staring at each other thing, trying to read each other’s minds for a few milliseconds before deciding it was safe to assume we were indeed the people we’d each been searching for.

 A quick handshake and a bit of continental cheek kissing had them settled into the car and on the way back home.

-This delightful couple spoke excellent English which allowed us to thoroughly enjoy our time together.
+This delightful couple spoke excellent English, which allowed us to thoroughly enjoy our time together.
 We even managed to mention the war without anyone getting upset!

-Meanwhile the MIB2s had made inroads into our rear bank, whacking in a good few soil anchors.
-Unfortunately they were being whacked into good solid rock, instead of the clay which everyone else apart from us, had assumed would be there.
+Meanwhile, the MIB2s had made inroads into our rear bank, whacking in a good few soil anchors.
+Unfortunately, they were being whacked into good solid rock instead of the clay which everyone else, apart from us, had assumed would be there.

-Having since spoken to a professional geologist and a structural engineer it’s clear there was never any need to do anything here in the first place.
-But Helen and I both knew that 12 months ago, before we were forced into spending tens of thousands of pounds of our own money by our insurance company!
-Not that we’re bitter of course.
+Having since spoken to a professional geologist and a structural engineer, it’s clear there was never any need to do anything here in the first place.
+But Helen and I both knew that 12 months ago before we were forced into spending tens of thousands of pounds of our own money by our insurance company!
+Not that we’re bitter, of course.
 We’ll leave that to the Caffreys.

-Whilst we’re on the chicken(ish) theme, we were reminded of the old phrase ‘over egging the pudding’ the other day, when our Argentinian guest Flor, suggested she’d like to make us her special lemon pudding.
+Whilst we’re on the chicken(ish) theme, we were reminded of the old phrase ‘over-egging the pudding‘ the other day when our Argentinian guest Flor suggested she’d like to make us her special lemon pudding.

 They do say (when feeling the need to chuck in one too many metaphors, proverbs or similes) that the proof of the pudding is in the eating.
-Well, we can safely say, adding tens eggs did indeed seem to be exactly the right number.
+Well, we can safely say, adding ten eggs did indeed seem to be exactly the right number.
 The lemon pudding, or lemon meringue pie as we would call it, was absolutely fab!

 You may be wondering what’s happened to our original MIBs.
-In fact they’ve been busy adding another few thousand tons of stone and gravel to the Staffordshire countryside, in the form of the earth bund.
+In fact, they’ve been busy adding another few thousand tons of stone and gravel to the Staffordshire countryside in the form of the earth bund.

-You can see the results of their work in the bottom right hand corner of this photo, taken by my really dangerous, aircraft threatening, privacy intruding drone – well, according to the BBC’s Watchdog it is anyway.
+You can see the results of their work in the bottom right-hand corner of this photo, taken by my really dangerous, aircraft threatening, privacy intruding drone – well, according to the BBC’s Watchdog, it is anyway.